• Skip to primary navigation

 It looks and tastes like a proper baked Christmas cake, and it’s packed with fruit and nuts.
 The secret is melting a slab of chocolate into the mixed fruit mixture, along with a packet of crushed biscuits.
 The biscuits absorb the moisture from the fruit and milk, and when the chocolate sets in the fridge it forms the structure that holds everything together.

-This is the cake that you need at Christmas, when time is tight and you’ve got other things to think about!
+This is the cake that you need at Christmas when time is tight and you've got other things to think about!

 The main ingredients in this cake are dried fruit, a packet of Nice biscuits and a slab of chocolate.
 Of course, there are other Christmassy things in there too, like glace cherries and chopped nuts.
 And let’s not forget the alcohol – I put sherry in my cake, but you could use brandy instead, or even leave the alcohol out altogether.
 It doesn’t really matter.

-This is a cake that you can just throw together using a mixture of whatever ingredients you fancy.
-It’s not going to make too much of a difference to the end result.
+This is a cake that you can throw together using a mixture of whatever ingredients you fancy.
+It's not going to make too much of a difference to the result.
 As long as you stick to the quantities for the three main ingredients, and keep the ratio of liquid constant, you can add whatever other ingredients that take your fancy.

 A closeup of three slices of Christmas cake on a plate.